src/utils.h

 long tnc;

-// real time elapsed since the start
+// real time elapsed since the start, time of the previous step

 // average computational speed (leaves/sec)